-As an organisation, we are almost 400-strong people; we have marked our presence in more than 345 locations across 100 districts of 22 Indian states and union territories.
+As an organisation, we are almost 10,000+ -strong team; we have marked our presence in more than 500 locations across 126+ districts of 23 Indian states and union territories.
 What keeps going is the growing belief that people have put in us — be it our beneficiaries or those who fund us.
 However, there is no denying that we are also a victim of growing too fast in the last couple of years but it’s the spirit of the DEF family that supports us.
 DEF is not driven by the passion of just one or a handful but the passion, values and ethos that each one of us holds.

 Apart from India, DEF now offers help to civil society organisations engaged in the field of ICTD in Africa, South Asia and the Asia Pacific region.
 Further, to strengthen the global community and become part of the global development fraternity for an empowered world, DEF is affiliated to the following associations, bilateral, multilateral agencies as institutional member:

 - Alliance for Affordable Internet

 - Department of Economic & Social Affairs of the UN

 - Dynamic coalition on Dynamic Coalition on Community Connectivity

 - Global Network Initiative